 Pros

-• Most flexible PUA rider in the industry, with low minimums, high maximums, flexible payment frequency, and the ability to pay both scheduled and unscheduled PUA payments
+- One of the more flexible PUA riders in the industry, with low minimums, high maximums, flexible payment frequency, and the ability to pay both scheduled and unscheduled PUA payments

 Cons